KemiilBlacKs/KemiilBlacKs/README.md

 ### Hi there 👋, I'm Kemil aka [KemiilBlacKs][website]

-## I am a freelance software development engineer with over 8 years of experience!
+#### I am a consultant in software engineering based in France, with 9 years of experience!

 -   🔭 I am currently working on a new project that I would like to develop in Mayotte
 -   🌱 I’m currently learning everything 🤓